Past Year's Exhibits

-Welcome to our Second Annual My One-Page Exhibit!
-With some 216 exhibits last year in 13 categories and exhibitors from many countries around the world, we are looking to grow even larger this year.
+Welcome to our Third Annual My One-Page Exhibit!
+With some 220 exhibits last year in 14 categories and exhibitors from many countries around the world, we are looking to grow even larger this year.

 The My One-Page Exhibit!
 Program is an ATA initiative to encourage new and experienced exhibitors to create single-page presentations of philatelic material that especially interest them.
 It is an opportunity to be creative, and most of all, share interests with the philatelic family.
 This is all about telling a story in one page!